CheshtaK/Divide/README.md

 # Divide Chat App
 A chat app that allows one to one chatting facility alongwith the option to send friend requests as well as change one's status and profile picture.
+It uses various Firebase capabilities to implement the above mentioned functionalities.

 ### App icon
 ![ic_launcher-web](https://user-images.githubusercontent.com/32400008/37865663-cc90887e-2fa5-11e8-9625-bb49cc2b4eff.png)